 Anti-lock Brake Systems or ABS are installed in most vehicles but are optional features with some vehicles.
 We recommend consulting the dealership where you purchased your vehicle or your owner’s manual to determine whether or not an ABS is installed in your vehicle.
 These systems require quality maintenance and ABS repair to give you the stopping power your need.

 The purpose of anti-lock brakes is to give drivers enhanced stability control while braking during emergency situations.
 They do this by ensuring that all of your wheels are braking at the same speed.
 This means that if one of your brakes is braking faster than another, your ABS equalizes your brake speed.
 It does this by briefly relieving hydraulic pressure to the wheel that is in danger of locking up and losing traction.
 The momentary interruptions of hydraulic pressure allows your brakes to pulsate – applying pressure without locking up.

 Trust your car to the technicians at Spartan Auto Care for ABS repair.
 Remember, your brakes and anti-lock brakes are one of the most important safety features of your vehicle, and driving without them can be deadly.
 Do not put off ABS repair.
-Give us a call at (413) 781-2480 for your ABS repair service in Springfield, MA today.
+Give us a call at (413) 781-2480 for your ABS repair service in Springfield and West Springfield, MA today.

 ABS Maintenance and You